These are brief summaries of recent classification decisions.

 Younger viewers are likely to be disturbed by the depictions of violence and the threatening and cruel behaviours.
 The sexual content, although brief, is inappropriate for younger viewers, as is the use of highly offensive racist language.
 The disturbing treatment of the mentally challenged and the racist attitudes of some of the characters support a restriction as younger viewers lack the maturity and life experience to place these elements into an historical context.
 For these reasons the film is classified R16 with a note for violence, offensive language, sex scenes and disturbing content.

-06/07/2016 - Colonia is a gripping historical thriller based on actual events and coming soon to cinemas.
+What's it about?
+Colonia is a gripping historical thriller based on actual events.
 The story follows a young couple, Daniel and Lena (played by Emma Watson), who become entangled in the 1973 Chilean coup d'etat.
 Daniel is abducted and detained at Colonia Dignidad, an oppressive commune where political prisoners are taken to disappear.
 Lena joins the commune and subjects herself to harsh treatment in the hope of rescuing Daniel.

-The film is classified R16 because it contains some strong depictions of cruelty that are likely to disturb younger viewers.
+What to expect?
 The dark, suspenseful film contains numerous spikes of cruel, graphic, high impact violence that is likely to shock and disturb all but an adult audience.
 Adding to the need for a restriction is the highly offensive language which is used in a threatening and aggressive way.
 Brief depictions of drug use also support a restriction.
-The film is classified R18 for these reasons.

 Tallulah is a free-spirited young woman who encounters an intoxicated Carolyn.
 Rich and distraught, Carolyn leaves her toddler with Tallulah to go partying.
 Tallulah makes a rash decision to take the baby to Margo, the mother of her former boyfriend, claiming it is her grandchild.
 Carolyn and the police frantically scour New York searching for the toddler.
 Tallulah is eventually caught and arrested.